 - Providing all workers with the appropriate protective equipment depending on their exact role in the workplace.
 All employees working directly with open flames such as barbeques or gas stoves should be provided with flame-proof gloves and aprons.
 Those working with hot surfaces such as ovens and hobs must be provided with heat-resistant gloves and aprons.

 - Providing appropriate training on the correct and safe way to operate and maintain various kitchen appliances, from microwaves and electric hobs to heavy-duty blenders and slicers.

 - Replacing all faulty, dangerous appliances with safer alternatives that work properly.

 - Ensuring that all electrical appliances and wiring are properly insulated with no risk of electrical shock.

 - Educating staff about good workplace practices such as keeping dangerous items safely away after use, learning how to lift and carry heavy items correctly to prevent back and knee injuries, and knowing how to handle hot utensils.

-- Ensuring that there are no unnecessary objects lying around or ripped carpets that staff may trip over.
+- Ensuring that there are no unnecessary objects lying around or damaged flooring that staff might trip on.